metarex-media/www-metarex-media/content/blog/on-set-virtual-production/index.md

 * **The Industry** can benefit by spending the money saved by {{% metarex %}}
   on creating rich, metadata driven workflows instead of just leaving the metadata on the floor
 * **The planet** might benefit if we spent microWatts of energy remembering the source metadata rather than spending kiloWatts of energy guessing what was lost by using an AI algorithm

-The {{% metarex %}} project needs **you!** Please become a [backer][b] - We're
-offering a 10% discount until April 30th 2024.
-We will happily shout your company's name across the globe if you can help us get the project over the finish line.
+If you or your company have a question about MetaRex, metadata or want to get involved with the {{% metarex %}} **Project** [contact] us.

 Don't forget to come and see us at NAB 2024 on the [Signiant][s] booth [W.1931][n]